codefellows/seattle-javascript-401d22/01-node-ecosystem/README.md

 =====================================

 ## Learning Objectives
-* Students will be able to setup a NodeJS Package using npm
 * Students will be able to create commonjs modules
 * Students will be able to to create unit tests for synchronous Javascript code
 * Students will be able to use to test driven development methodologies